Tools that honor the Mask environment will only consider those cells that fall within the analysis mask in the operation.

 - The mask can be a raster or a feature dataset.

 - If the analysis mask is a raster, all cells that have a value will be considered to define the mask.
 Cells in a mask raster that are NoData will be considered to be outside the mask and will be NoData in the output.

 Tools such as Reclassify and Con can help create a raster analysis mask.

 Mask—A dataset that defines which locations in the inputs will be considered in the execution of the tool.
-If the mask dataset is a raster, all cells with a value will comprise the mask.
+If the mask dataset is a raster, all cells with a value will compose the mask.
 Cells that are NoData in a raster mask will be NoData in the output.
-If a feature dataset is used as input for the mask, it will be converted internally to a raster upon execution.
+If a feature dataset is used as input for the mask, it will be converted internally to a raster on execution.

 arcpy.env.mask = mask_source

 The dataset that defines the mask.

 It can be a raster or a feature dataset.
 If the dataset is a raster, cells that have a value will constitute the mask, and any cells that are NoData in the mask will be NoData in the output.

 This example demonstrates how to set the Mask environment before executing a Spatial Analyst extension tool.

 import arcpy # Set environment arcpy.env.workspace = "C:/workspace" # Set Mask environment arcpy.env.mask = "C:/data/maskpoly.shp" # Set local variables InZones = "C:/data/parcels.shp" InZoneField = "Parcel_ID" InValueRaster = "C:/data/Slope" # Check out a Spatial Analyst license arcpy.CheckOutExtension("Spatial") # Process: Calculate the mean slope of each parcel area. out = arcpy.sa.ZonalStatistics(InZones, InZoneField, InValueRaster, "MEAN","DATA") out.save("mean_ParSlp")